 Scratching the crystal: If you scratch a Turquoise crystal with a steel knife, if it is fake, it should scratch easily and you should be able to see the real colour underneath.
 We tried this test on our personal Turquoise tumbles, they were very hard to scratch and they had the same colour underneath.

-Hot needle test: You can use a hot needle tip to test your Turquoise.
+Hot needle test: You can use the tip of a hot needle to test your Turquoise.
 Push the hot tip into your Turquoise, it will melt if it is plastic.
 If your Turquoise is real, it will burn.
 When using this method it is a good idea to push the opposite end of the needle into a piece of cork, that way you have something to hold onto without burning your fingers.